 Why do you need to bleed radiators?

+The reason why you need to bleed a radiator is simple.
 Air can become trapped inside your heating system, meaning it isn’t as efficient as it could be.
 Hot water from the boiler has less room to move around the system, so radiators can feel cold.

 By releasing all the air in the system, hot water can flow more easily and your radiators will feel hotter, sooner.
 This process is known as bleeding a radiator (or sometimes bleeding a boiler).